cameronwp/hurtlingthrough.space/src/pages/posts/20180116-marvin-eva-timeline-breakdown/index.md

 }
 ```

+Tasks and Subtasks look the same except for their type of children.
+Procedures do not have children.

 ## An Envisioned Martian Spacewalk

-In order to get a sense for the strengths and weaknesses of this Timeline schema, let's imagine what a Timeline might look like when the first people are roving around, doing science on Mars.
-The Timeline looks like so for a traverse to a geologically interesting station:
+In order to get a sense for the strengths and weaknesses of this Timeline schema, let's imagine what a Timeline might look like when the first people are roving around doing science on Mars.
+It might look like this when they traverse to a geologically interesting station:

 <><>table of a timeline?<><>